Petlaz/health-xai-prediction/README.md

 - Notebooks act as controlled experimentation zones before committing changes to the `src/` modules.

 - After modifying preprocessing, run `python -c "from src.utils import update_data_dictionary; update_data_dictionary()"` to refresh the feature dictionary and metrics summary.

+- On macOS, set `TUNING_N_JOBS=1` before invoking the tuning module to keep fan noise manageable, and rerun `python -m src.evaluate_models` afterwards so tuned metrics flow into notebooks and reports.

 - Artefact paths are project-relative to ease Docker integration (Dockerfiles populated in upcoming sprints).